Seychelles (album)

-Seychelles is the debut studio album by Japanese jazz fusion guitarist Masayoshi Takanaka, released via Kitty Records in July 1976.
-The album's initial release was distributed via a cassette tape, as was re-released as a CD in 1984.
-The album is named after the island of Seychelles.
+Seychelles is the debut studio album by Japanese musician, producer and composer Masayoshi Takanaka, released by Kitty Records in July 1976.
+The album's initial release was distributed on cassette tape, and was re-released as a CD in 1984.
+The album is named after the Seychelles islands in the Indian Ocean.

 Reception

 According to The Japan Times, Takanaka's debut album Seychelles "helped pioneer Japan's rock-fusion scene".
-The records tracks are characterized by melodic guitar solos with a slightly tropical vibe.
+The record's tracks are characterized by melodic guitar solos with a slight tropical vibe.